rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner.md

 * Web Distribution - Typically for websites.

 * RTMP - Used for media streaming.

+Additional Notes
+* Edge locations are not just read-only -- you can write to them too (i.e., put an object on to them).
+* Objects are cached for the live of TTL.
+* Cached objects can be cleared, but there is a charge for that.

 ## EC2 - Elastic Compute Cloud ##